 - Start your own local walk or run club.

-- Suggest to take calls over the phone and walk and talk.
+- Suggest taking conference calls over the phone so you can walk and talk at the same time.

 - Choose walking or cycling over using public transport.